Skip to content

 • Different task types with different step-by-step instructions.

 From the example, there are two workflows.
-Create a persona for each:
+Write each workflow to a file and create a persona for it:

 Terminal window